What You Can Do with Nail Technician Training

-In 2012, more than 11,700 beauty salons and other personal care businesses across the nation employed people skilled in esthetics and related areas.* And opportunities even exist to work outside of the country while traveling to exotic locations on cruise ships.
+Between 2015-2024, more than 11,700 job openings for estheticians, electrologists and related occupations are expected in beauty salons and other personal care businesses across the nation.* And opportunities even exist to work outside of the country while traveling to exotic locations on cruise ships.

 But you don't necessarily have to work for somebody else.
 Plenty of nail technicians build their own loyal base of clients and work from home or take their services to where their clients are as one-person mobile salons.
 You can meet a lot of fascinating people and make deep friendships that way.
 Who knows, you might even find a client that lets you try out the world's most expensive nail polish.
 (It costs about $250,000 and contains 267 carats of black diamonds!)**